 Judge James W. McCann

-St. Lucie: 50% of Domestic Relations Cases, including Injunctions for Protection (A-K of alphabet).
+St. Lucie: 50% of Domestic Relations Cases, including Injunctions for Protection (A-K of the alphabet).

 PLEASE NOTE EFFECTIVE JANUARY, 2019 JUDGE McCANN’S COURTROOM WILL CHANGE 4B